Home › Know More

 A passenger terminal has been recently built to accommodate the growing cruise liners that call to the New Port.

-There is also a nature reserve bordering the coastline.
-There is also an LPG Jetty close to the entrance of the South Port.
-There is also a floating dry dock and a shipyard, a power station and an oil tanker berth.
+A nature reserve borders the coastline.
+An LPG Jetty is close to the entrance of the South Port.
+A floating dry dock, a shipyard, a power station, and an oil tanker berth are also present.

 The South Dock houses the container terminal and berths for tankers.